Power Distribution Network Reconfiguration for Distributed Generation Maximization: On the Choice of Optimization Solvers and Problem Formulations

 Also, current upper limits are violated in multiple lines (worst case violation being 115\% of rating) despite the surrogate constraint in \eqref{eqn:LDF_lUB}.
+This is likely to trigger an undervoltage trip.
+With reference to \eqref{eqn:DistFlow_reconfig_SVI}, overestimation of voltages will lead to underestimation of currents.
+Indeed, current upper limit are violated in multiple lines (worst case violation being 115\% of rating) despite the surrogate constraint in \eqref{eqn:LDF_lUB}.
 For LinDistFlow with $K = 4$ the result is even more extreme.
-The load flow analysis by Matpower fails to converge.
-In contrast, solving \eqref{opt:reconfig} for the 33bw 600 A benchmark with $K = 2$ and $K = 4$, respectively, leads to constraint-abiding control with guaranteed optimality.
+The load flow analysis by Matpower fails to converge. {\R In contrast, solving \eqref{opt:reconfig} for the 33bw 600 A benchmark with $K = 2$ and $K = 4$, respectively, reliably leads to constraint-abiding control with guaranteed optimality.}